mjosaarinen/lwaes_isa/README.md

 *   In hardware implementation the S-Box and its inverse share much of their circuitry.
 For an example of gate-optimized logic for this purpose, see e.g. [Boyar and Peralta](https://eprint.iacr.org/2011/332.pdf)
+*	Other national standard ciphers: If there is support for this type of lightweight AES implementation, we can expand the specificatio to offer support to other national ciphers via very similar instructions, and with a similar size-speed tradeoff.
+	SM4, Aria, Cammellia can actually share some of the circuit with the AES implementation and Kuznyechik also fits in the same mold.
-*   This is a *lightweight* proposal for RV32/RV64 instruction set; a fast implementation would have more than a single S-Box lookup.
+*   This is a *lightweight* proposal for the RV32/RV64 instruction set; a fast implementation would have more than a single S-Box lookup.

 **Disclaimer and Status**